Affiliate links on Android Authority may earn us a commission. Learn more.

-A lot will be written about the new Samsung Galaxy S23 series over the next few weeks, much of it no doubt focusing on just how similar the range is to its predecessors.
-That fact is indisputable, whether you’re looking at the specs sheet or even comparing last year’s prices (thank goodness).
+If you haven’t read our Samsung Galaxy S23 Ultra review and impressions on the broader S23 series yet, the TLDR is that the new lineup has a lot in common with its predecessors.
+That fact is indisputable, whether you’re looking at the specs sheet or comparing last year’s prices (thank goodness).

 Tweaking the visuals

 Let’s start with this year’s sole aesthetic change; the rear camera housing is dropped in favor of a floating camera design.
 That seemingly small difference is the only way to tell the Galaxy S23 series apart from the Galaxy S22 at a glance.
 If you’re trying to distinguish the Ultra from last year’s model, forget about it.
 Still, it’s a welcome tweak that modernizes the phone’s look.

 Thankfully, the benefit of minimal changes means the entire Galaxy S23 range remains wonderful to hold and use.
 The compact-ish standard Galaxy S23 is suitable for one-hand use and slim enough to fit into even the most snug of jean pockets.
 That said, all three models have flatter sides this generation, which makes for a slightly thicker feel in the hand.
 The Ultra remains all-screen all the time, but the thicker frame is still light enough not to be completely overbearing (until you throw a case on it, at least).

 Familiar yet different enough is Samsung's 2023 design ethos.